Venues

 Tor

-Nice and not very well-known place for live music and party nights,
+Nice, very friendly and not very well-known place for live music and

-ranging from indie to northern soul and kitsch pop.
-Very friendly in
+party nights, ranging from indie to northern soul, kitsch pop and music

 (www.lux-berlin.net)